invoke-ai/InvokeAI/docs/installation/INSTALL_LINUX.md

 	obtaining an access token for downloading.
 It will then download and install the weights files for you.

-	Please see [../features/INSTALLING_MODELS.md] for a manual process for doing the same thing.
+	Please see [Installing Models](INSTALLING_MODELS.md) for a manual process for doing the same thing.

 7. Start generating images!